Anything-Code/internet-and-network-technologies/exam-prep.md

 How many bits per BAUD if binary, QPSK, D-QAM-16, D-QAM-64, D-QAM-256, or … is used?

 Which type of Ethernet-Cable (Cat 5, 5e, 6, 6e, 7, …) do you choose for cabeling a new big office?

+- Cat 8, since it is the newest category with the best performance and the biggest possible throughput

 IPv6: create Subnets for private network (15 / 255 / 65k / … Hosts)